The History of Hogmanay

 The traditional New Year ceremony would involve people dressing up in the hides of cattle and running around the village whilst being hit by sticks.
 The festivities would also include the lighting of bonfires and tossing torches.
 Animal hide wrapped around sticks and ignited produced a smoke that was believed to be very effective in warding off evil spirits: this smoking stick was also known as a Hogmanay.

 Many of these customs continue today, especially in the older communities of the Highlands and Islands of Scotland.
-On the Isle of Lewis, in the Outer Hebrides, the young men and boys form themselves into opposing bands; the leader of each wears a sheep skin, while another member carries a sack.
+On the Isle of Lewes, in the Outer Hebrides, the young men and boys form themselves into opposing bands; the leader of each wears a sheep skin, while another member carries a sack.
 The bands move through the village from house to house reciting a Gaelic rhyme.
 The boys are given bannocks (fruit buns) for their sack before moving on to the next house.

 One of the most spectacular fire ceremonies takes place in Stonehaven, south of Aberdeen on the north east coast.
 Giant fireballs are swung around on long metal poles each requiring many men to carry them as they are paraded up and down the High Street.
 Again the origin is believed to be linked to the Winter Solstice with the swinging fireballs signifying the power of the sun, purifying the world by consuming evil spirits.